mihir-agarwal0211/mihir-agarwal0211.github.io/_pages/about.md

   limit: 3
 ---

-Hi, thanks for stopping by! 👋
+Hello!
+Welcome to my personal archive. 👋

 I am a Master’s student at **Columbia University**, focusing on the intersection of **Deep Learning** and **Systems Engineering**.